 1) What are the public perceptions of zoos and aquariums (Z/As) within the national informal STEM learning ecology? and How does the public institutional voice of Z/As outside of their walls advance STEM learning objectives?;

 2) What are the conditions of the visit within the life stage and learning ecology of the individual?
 How are entry themes reconciled with institutional mission?; and

 3) What are the entry characteristics of visitors and how do those characteristics play out in behaviors during a visit?

-The OSU team is specifically exploring what visitors DO during a Z/A visit (behaviors) and what they TAKE away from the experience (learning outcomes).
-The OSU study is divided in to the following three sub-components: characterizing groups, a tracking study using GoPro cameras, and interpretive strategy in-situ study.
+The OSU team specifically explored what visitors DO during a Z/A visit (behaviors) and what they TAKE away from the experience (learning outcomes).
+The OSU study was divided in to the following three sub-components: characterizing groups, a tracking study using GoPro cameras, and interpretive strategy in-situ study.
 To characterize groups visiting zoos and aquariums, OSU placed cameras at the entrance of a sample of zoos and aquariums across the country to record visible group characteristics.
 OSU also conducted intercept interviews at the entry of each Z/A for verification of group characteristics and to provide an estimate of error for our coding process.
 As part of the tracking study, we intercepted a sample of visitors to Z/As for entry and exit interviews and we collected video and audio data of the groups’ visit using mobile cameras.
-Finally, the in-situ study of interpretive strategies used video and data from cameras and microphones placed at sample exhibitions to capture differences in group behavior and meaning making for two experimental conditions.
+Finally, the in-situ study of interpretive strategies used video and data from cameras and microphones placed at sample exhibitions to capture differences in group behavior and meaning-making for two experimental conditions.